photoprism/photoprism-docs/docs/getting-started/faq.md

 "live photos" and start playing on mouse over while also consuming less storage and bandwidth compared to your original GIF files.

+### Should I use SQLite, MariaDB, or MySQL? ###

+If you have few pictures, concurrent users, and CPU cores, [SQLite](https://www.sqlite.org/) may seem faster compared to full-featured database servers like [MariaDB](https://mariadb.com/).

+This changes as the index grows and the number of concurrent accesses increases.
+The way MariaDB and MySQL handle multiple queries is completely different and optimized for high concurrency.
+SQLite, for example, locks the index on updates so that other operations have to wait.
+In the worst case, this can lead to timeout errors.
+Its main advantage is that you don't need to run a separate database server.
+This can be very useful for testing and also works great if you only have a few thousand files to index.

+MariaDB lacks some features that [MySQL Enterprise Edition](https://www.mysql.com/products/enterprise/) offers.
+On the other hand, MariaDB has many optimizations.
+It is also completely open-source.

 ### Why is my storage folder so large?
 What is in it? ###

 The storage folder contains sidecar, thumbnail, and configuration files.